minhhoccode111/realworld-react/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 See the section about [deployment](https://vitejs.dev/guide/static-deploy) for more information.

+## Contributing

+Contributions are **welcome and highly appreciated**!\
+This project follows the [RealWorld Specs](https://github.com/gothinkster/realworld) — please make sure your changes remain compliant.